W. E. B. Du Bois Boyhood Homesite: Conversion to memorial

-In 1967 Walter Wilson and Edmund W. Gordon purchased two parcels of the old Burghardt lands, including the site of the former Burghardt house, that form a U shape around a private residence.
+In 1967 Walter Wilson and Edmund Gordon purchased two parcels of the old Burghardt lands, including the site of the former Burghardt house, that form a U shape around a private residence.
 They announced their intention to develop the property as a park to commemorate Du Bois, who died in Ghana in 1963.
 This plan met with local opposition.
 Wilson and Gordon were both outsiders: Wilson was a controversial area real estate developer originally from Tennessee, and Gordon was from New York City.

 Opposition was generally couched as criticism of Du Bois for his Communist sympathies and his alleged renunciation of American citizenship for that of Ghana late in life.
 (He never renounced his US citizenship, but did accept it in Ghana.)
 He died and was buried there.
 This was a period in the United States of growing controversy related to the Vietnam War and tumultuous social changes, and Du Bois's position was resented by veterans' organizations such as the Veterans of Foreign Wars.

 Wilson worked to explain Du Bois's complex legacy and support for civil rights.
 He noted that Benedict Arnold was memorialized at Saratoga for his role in the 1777 Battles of Saratoga despite his later treason during the Revolution.
 Some supporters of the memorial suspected the FBI was behind the opposition (Du Bois having been under its scrutiny because of his communist views).
 The FBI was found to have considered planting a critical news story, but it concluded that local opposition was sufficient and did not intervene.
 Wilson felt that many opponents were motivated by racial issues, but no opposition was expressed in racial terms.
 After the achievements of the Civil Rights Movement in gaining national legislation, including the Voting Rights Act of 1965, the movement was changing.
 Some people felt threatened by the rise of the Black Power movement and racial riots in several cities in the summer of 1967.

 Wilson and Gordon established the Du Bois Memorial Foundation to take ownership of the property.
 Funded in part by high-profile donors including Ruby Dee, Ossie Davis, Sidney Poitier, and Norman Rockwell, the foundation received the property in September 1969 and dedicated it to Du Bois later that year.
 Local hostility continued; the Berkshire Courier, while counseling against violence, suggested the site be vandalized.
 The town briefly threatened to prevent the dedication ceremony, suggesting there was a question as to whether the intended use of the site met local zoning regulations.

 Map of the site as of 2009.
 The green area is mostly wooded, the yellow area is more open.
 Legend: